MinuraPunchihewa/async-csv-parser/README.md

 ```
 localhost/parse-csv
 ```
-The `blob_url` should be a Shared Access Signature (SAS) that is generated from your CSV file stored in Azure Blob Storage, while the delimiter/separator is the character that separates the data within the file.
+The `blob_url` should be a Shared Access Signature (SAS) that is generated from your CSV file stored in Azure Blob Storage, while the `delimiter` is the character that separates the data within the file.